Conspiracy Central

 1929

 The Organization of Ukrainian Nationalists (OUN) is formed in Vienna.
-This group was known for assassinations of Poles, Russians and Jews.
+This group was known for the assassinations of Poles, Russians, and Jews.
 It was later supported by the CIA as part of an effort to undermine the Soviet Union and led to a bloody insurrection.

 1932-33

 Of Stalin’s atrocities, the Ukrainian famine or Holodonor, when 3.9 million were starved to death, stands out.
-This suffering directly the result of a collectivist plot against successful private farmers.
-This murderous Soviet campaign was covered-up with the help of the New York Times and Walter Duranty, a Pulitzer Prize winning journalist, who wrote glowing reports about Stalinism.
+This suffering is directly the result of a collectivist plot against successful private farmers.
+This murderous Soviet campaign was covered up with the help of the New York Times and Walter Duranty, a Pulitzer Prize-winning journalist, who wrote glowing reports about Stalinism.

 June 23, 1941